Mirion Technologies (MIR) and Its Peers Head to Head Survey

 |2.56

-Mirion Technologies currently has a consensus target price of $11.00, suggesting a potential upside of 51.10%.
+Mirion Technologies currently has a consensus target price of $11.00, indicating a potential upside of 51.10%.
 As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 14.19%.
-Given Mirion Technologies’ stronger consensus rating and higher probable upside, equities research analysts plainly believe Mirion Technologies is more favorable than its competitors.
+Given Mirion Technologies’ stronger consensus rating and higher probable upside, analysts plainly believe Mirion Technologies is more favorable than its peers.

 Summary

-Mirion Technologies competitors beat Mirion Technologies on 9 of the 13 factors compared.
+Mirion Technologies peers beat Mirion Technologies on 7 of the 13 factors compared.

 About Mirion Technologies